Unraveling the Quantum Mpemba Effect on Markovian Open Quantum Systems: Unravelings and Probability Dynamics for Davies Maps

 Thus, even if the quantum jump does not occur for $\ket{\psi}$, it will reach the ground state with an exponential rate $e^{-\mu t/2}$.
 This makes the survival probability, i.e., the probability that no jump occurs up to time $t$, behave as

 Thus,

 and the survival probability decays more slowly for $\ket{\psi}$.
 As a consequence, the survival probability for $\ket{\psi}$ is higher than that of $\ket{1}$ for all $\mu t>0$.
-Along with Eq.~\eqref{probabilities}, this guarantees that the averaged trajectories of the excited state reach the ground state faster than those for $\ket{\psi}$.
+Together with Eq.~\eqref{probabilities}, this guarantees that the averaged trajectories of the excited state reach the ground state faster than those of $\ket{\psi}$.